 - Perama local boat: Leaves Sanur at 10:30 and costs 150k Rupiah and also takes 90 minutes to an hour though on a slightly larger and more comfortable boat.

 - Fast boats: A fast boat with four daily departures which includes pickup at your accommodation, a safer and faster boat, and a quicker journey of about 30 minutes.
 The cost is much higher, however, at 250k-300k Rupiah.
-The main options are either Scoot or Rocky Fast Cruise.
-I went with Rocky, simply showing up at the port 30 minutes before departure and buying a ticket in person, and was satisfied with the experience.
+I happily went with this option to spend less time in transit and more time adventuring.
+You can book it here.